How to hold a crochet hook

 By learning and practicing proper hand placement when holding your crochet hook, you’ll be able to crochet with more ease and reduce the risk of discomfort or injury.
 Take your time and be patient with yourself as you develop your technique!

-See also How to get a sharps bin
+See also How to draw a tornado

 Techniques for Holding a Crochet Hook